The Nicomachean Ethics by Aristotle

 Aristotle’s critique of Plato’s Greatest Good

 In his latest dialogues, Plato discusses his Greatest Good as an absolute, transcendental and universal Idea (principle).
-Aristotle disagrees with this approach in a rather sarcastic manner and notes that if such Idea exists, it is highly unlikely to be applied in a mathematical relationship, which defines the rationale of his theoretical disciplines.
+Aristotle disagrees with this approach in a rather sarcastic manner and notes that if such an idea exists, it is highly unlikely to be applied in a mathematical relationship, which defines the rationale of his theoretical disciplines.
 Furthermore, Plato suggests that his Ideas are commonly shared across the Categories of Essence, Quality and Relation, which are apparent for all objects; however, Aristotle argues that this condition is false.
 According to Aristotle, Essence precedes Quality and Relation; therefore, there cannot be a single Idea that is likely to define all objects at the same time.
-In that sense, Plato’s definition of the Greatest Good cannot be a universal Idea (principle), which is commonly shared by, and applied on, all objects simultaneously.
-If this was the case, then there should have been a universal and commonly recognised scientific discipline (episteme) to study this Idea, which currently does not exist (Aristotle, Nicomachean Ethics, 6).
+In that sense, Plato’s definition of the Greatest Good cannot be a universal Idea (principle), which is commonly shared by, and applied to, all objects simultaneously.
+If this were the case, then there should have been a universal and commonly recognised scientific discipline (episteme) to study this Idea, which currently does not exist (Aristotle, Nicomachean Ethics, 6).

-Human Good and human flourishing by Aristotle
+Human Good and Human Flourishing by Aristotle

 The conquest of human flourishing through the pursuit of rational actions suggests that human flourishing is a spiritual Good.
 Such spiritual Goods are achieved due to personal volition and spiritual determination.
 In contrast, other Goods such as health and wealth, do not depend solely on human volition; instead, they are often controlled by external conditions and random parameters (Gigon 1991, 285).
-As long as Reason governs human flourishing, the latter can be the Highest Good defining the life of people who aim in knowledge (cognition) and spiritual growth.
+As long as Reason governs human flourishing, the latter can be the Highest Good, defining the life of people who aim for knowledge (cognition) and spiritual growth.

 Bibliography